Do you like watching HGTV’s “House Hunters”? Fine. Just don’t emulate its method of house-shopping next time you’re in the market.

 - Was this show written by real estate agents?
 Watch “House Hunters,” and you normally see knowledgeable agents and completely ignorant buyers following them like sheep.
 As with other types of salespeople, agents are motivated by transactions: The faster they make one happen, the sooner they get paid.
 That’s why buyers should use agents for information only.
 If house hunters aren’t knowledgeable enough to make their own decisions, they shouldn’t be house hunting.

 Maybe HGTV should have a warning label like so many products do these days.
-Perhaps something like, “Warning – this show is complete B.S.
+Perhaps something like, “Warning: This show is complete B.S.
 Buying a house properly takes longer than 30 minutes.”

 Looking for some house-hunting advice that’s real?
+Check out:

 - “20 Tips for Buying a Home in the Best Location, Location, Location“